sttng/gb-stuff/sotn/readme.md

 ![gamedotcom6.jpg](gamedotcom6.jpg)

 Last but not least, a blurry shot of Draculas den.
+Looking at the blurry status bar it seems from the improved revision.